Did You Know?

 Anyone interested in informally practicing their Spanish are welcome to attend Charlamos.
 Students attend weekly meetings to meet socially, speak Spanish, and to share ideas, music, and photos.

 This Spanish language conversation group meets weekly, speaking informally in Spanish.
-The schedule for fall 2016 will be determined at the beginning of the semester.
+The schedule for spring 2017 will be Mondays at 6:30pm in Shiffman 121 and Thursdays at 12:30pm in Upper Usdan.

 To add your name to our mailing list, please follow this link: https://lists.brandeis.edu/wws/info/charlamos